bernhardHartleb/Install-VM-Debian/README.md

 ## Connect to the uZed board via serial console

 The most basic access to any embedded system is often the serial console.
-Since serial ports do not exist any more on most devices, USB is used instead.
+Since serial ports went mostly extinct, USB is used to transport the serial data instead.
-These instructions work assuming there is a default Linux installation when booting from QSPI, or a custom installation when booting from the SDCard.
-Select the boot-mode jumpers accordingly.
+These instructions work assuming we boot the default Linux installation from QSPI flash.

+- Change the boot-mode jumpers to boot from QSPI.
 - Connect the uZed board via the mircoUSB connector to your host PC.
-This connection powers the board and acts as serial console at the same time.
+This connection powers the board and acts as console at the same time.
-- Wait until your Windows host finishes installing drivers
+- Wait until your Windows host finishes installing drivers.
 - Click on Devices -> USB -> Silicon Labs CP2014 USB to UART Bridge.
 This forwards the USB device to the VM.
-- Open gtkterm
+- Open gtkterm.
-- In gtkterm open Configuration -> Port: /dev/ttyUSB0 at 115200 baud
+- Click Configuration -> Port: Choose /dev/ttyUSB0 at 115200 Baud.
 - Click OK.
-Press Enter a few times in the block console.
+Press Enter a few times in the black console.
 - The Zynq command prompt appears.

 You are now working with Linux on the uZed board!
 Do not modify files in the default installation.
 A custom image on the SDCard should be used for that.

 ## Connect to the uZed board via network

-To connect the board to the computer, some settings have to be adjusted.
-In this example...
+In this example a standalone configuration with fixed IP addresses is created, connecting the board directly to the host computer.
+A simple alternative is to rely on the DHCP server of your network and run "udhcpc" on the uZed board.
 First of all, the network card setting on Windows has to be changed as follows:

 *	IP: 192.168.1.150
 *	Subnet mask:255.255.255.0

 Also the network of the virtual machine have to get adjust.
-To make an internet connection on the micorzed board possible, a second network has to get included in the virtual box setting, and attached to Bridge adapter.
+To make an internet connection on the microZed board possible, a second network has to get included in the virtual box setting, and attached to Bridge adapter.
 This can be done in the following way:

 * Network -> adapter 2 -> bridge connection -> Name of your network card, which is connected to the board.